pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

         "pulumi.com/waitFor": "jsonpath={.webhooks[*].clientConfig.caBundle}"

 2. A string prefixed with "condition=" followed by the type of the condition and an optional status.
-   This matches the behavior of `kubectl wait --for=condition=...` and will wait until the resource has a matching condition.
+   This matches the behavior of `kubectl wait --for=condition=...` and will wait until the resource has a matching status condition.
    The expected status defaults to "True" if not specified.
    For example this will wait until the resource has a "Synced=True" condition: